cryptoadvance/spectrum/README.md

 This is a electrum-adapter.
 It exposes a Bitcoin-Core style API while using an electron API in the backend.
 It might be useful in specific usecases, e.g. having better performance when connecting to a electrum-server via Tor.
 In order to do that, it needs a Database.
 Quite easily you can use a kind of builtin SQLite.
 Depending on your usecase, you might want to use an external DB.

 Note!
 Requires embit from master branch.
 (Still true?!)
+## Modes of usage

+This can be used either in standalone mode or as a specter-extension.
+The second option is probably the main use-case.

+## Standalone

 Get this to work with something like that:
 ```